 In order to discover the answer to this question I will be utilizing small-n analysis.
-My reason for choosing this methodology is my desire to explore the causality of democratic decline and to take a deep dive into a single case.
-Small-n analysis is well-suited to the task of exploring causal relationships,7 and as a methodology is certainly more concerned with questions of causality than either large-n analysis or interpretivism.
-Prior to engaging in this analysis there will be a literature review that seeks to define liberal democracy and explore some of the many reasons for its decline posited in the academic literature.
-Included among these are the geopolitical school,8 the domestic policy failure school,9 and the school of thought emphasizing the relationship between nationalism and democracy.10 There will also be a brief section on the history of Hungary with a focus on the arrival of democracy in Hungary post-1989.
+Prior to engaging in this analysis, there will be a literature review that seeks to define liberal democracy and explore some of the many reasons for its decline posited in the academic literature.
+Included among these are the geopolitical school (Kagan 2015), the domestic policy failure school (Fukuyama 2013), and the school of thought emphasizing the relationship between nationalism and democracy (Bingol 2004).
+The literature review will also contain a brief section on the history of Hungary with a focus on the arrival of democracy in Hungary post-1989.
 Finally, there will be a conclusions section to discuss the implications of my findings.